Destinations The Americas

 What we loved about Toronto

-• Easy city to navigate with excellent transportation system
+• Easy to get around with a reliable public transportation system

 What to bring in the fall